IELTS Speaking Part 2 Environmental Problems

 Nowadays, the experts talk about climate change which seems to cover all aspects of our lives and how it affects the enviornment.

 Over the years, we've seen many changes in government policies and also everyday products.
 For example, we've seen unleaded gas for cars, aerosol sprays being modified to remove CFCs which were deemed to be harmful to the environment.
-Now, various governments have a variety of plans and schemes to invest in alternative and renewal energy sources and encourage the public to adopt these as part of their energy consumption.
+Now, various governments have a variety of plans and schemes to invest in alternative and renewable energy sources and encourage the public to adopt these as part of their energy consumption.

 Some of the solutions we've seen being offered to the public include hybrid and electric cars, solar powered heating systems and of course the many recycling campaigns which encourage people to think about how they dispose of things when they no longer need them, and also their consumer habits in general.